-All that said, 31 leads is a good starting point for you to plan how to generate these leads and then let lead aggregators produce gravy for you.
+All that said, 31 leads is a good starting point.
+From there, you can develop a senior living marketing plan that will generate these leads.
+Then, you can let lead aggregators produce gravy for you.

 2. Identify target personas.

 How do you bucket the various types of people contacting you and sitting in your CRM?
-Keep your various buyers in mind, including where they might be on their journey:
+Keep your various buyer personas in mind, including where they might be on their journey:

 - Some know they have problems, but don’t know what will solve them.